-Unlike other websites you might have seen, our goal is to educate you about medical alert systems and arm you with the questions to ask when researching these devices.
-We have done our own extensive research on medical alerts and have received feedback from consumers about the good (and bad) experiences they have had with these products and companies.
+Unlike referral focused websites, our goal at The Senior List® is to educate you about medical alert systems – and arm you with the right questions to ask when researching these devices.

 Unfortunately, many people may not have the luxury of time to do good research on medical alert companies.
 “Pushy sales people”, “guilt-trip to purchase equipment that was not right for me” and “I'm locked into a long-term contract” are common complaints we receive about the medical alert industry.
 Don't fall into these traps.